 Shopping in Newtown

-Newtown's locals know if they need a special gift, an offbeat designer outfit or an out-of-print book, they'll find it in the âhood.
-Join those in the know and take a wander down King Street where the suburb's stores are unique and full of hidden treasures.
+Newtown locals know if they need a special gift, an offbeat designer outfit or an out-of-print book, they'll find it in their own backyard.
+Take a wander down King Street or Enmore Road and follow those in the know to discover local stores that are unique and full of hidden treasures.